usinesoft/Cachalot/Cachalot/client_ReadMe.md

 This is the code required to connect to a Cachalot cluster.

+Cachalot DB is a very fast in-memory database for dotnet applications.
+It can also be used as a distributed cache.

-It is packaged as a multi-target nugget containing both netstandard2.1 and net6.0 libraries.
+It is packaged as a multi-target nugget containing both net8.0 and net6.0 libraries.

-Usually it is referenced as a nuget package.
+Usually, it is referenced as a nugget package.
 It is freely available at  [nuget.org](https://www.nuget.org/packages?q=cachalot)